aarontran/g309.2-0.6/xmm/README.md

 Setup and data reduction / fitting
 ----------------------------------

-To download data (including ESAS filterwheel closed data + diagonal RMFs for MOS1, MOS2, PN), run from this top-level directory (xmm/):
+Use Makefile to download and reprocess data for obsids 0087940201, 0551000201;
+download ESAS CALDB with filter-wheel-closed data, diagonal RMFs:

     make all

-to download and reprocess data for obsids 0087940201, 0551000201; download ESAS filter-wheel-closed data, diagonal RMFs for MOS1, MOS2, and PN.
 To reprocess manually after downloading from XMM data archive, run

     source sasinit ${obsid}